2Beelzebub2/FiveM-Lua-Injector/README.md

 A Free FiveM Lua injector, inspired by another free project
 # How to use
 Just open the FiveM-Lua-Injector.exe **BEFORE** openning FiveM and inject the .lua you want
+The injector has some features but I recommend using your own lua menu
 ```diff
 +  Fixed crashing on windows 11
 +  New anti-cheat bypass method